-This highly industry-relevant research will be supervised, amongst others, by academics associated with the University of Aberdeen Lloyd’s Register Foundation Centre for Safety and Reliability Engineering.
+This highly industry-relevant research will be supervised within the University of Aberdeen Lloyd’s Register Foundation Centre for Safety and Reliability Engineering.

-The successful candidate should have (or expect to achieve) a minimum of a UK Honours degree at 2.1 or above (or equivalent) in Civil (Structural), Mechanical, Aerospace, Mechatronic, Electronic, Control Engineering, Applied Physics, Mathematical Physics, Applied Mathematics.
+Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Civil (Structural), Mechanical, Aerospace, Mechatronic, Electronic, Control Engineering, Applied Physics, Mathematical Physics, Applied Mathematics.

-Knowledge: Candidates must have a strong academic background in engineering, applied physics or applied mathematics.
-Enthusiasm, can-do attitude and strong skills in structural mechanics, dynamics or control and mathematical and computer modelling (or strong motivation and clear, evidence-based potential to learn these), as well as willingness to engage in experimental work are all must-haves.
-Preference will be given to applicants who can demonstrate both a clear potential for research excellence and their suitability for the research project described.
+Candidates must have strong academic background in engineering, applied physics or applied mathematics.
+Enthusiasm, can-do attitude and exceptional skills in structural mechanics, dynamics or control and mathematical and computer modelling (or strong motivation and clear, evidence-based potential to learn these quickly, efficiently and independently), as well as willingness to engage in experimental work are all must-haves.
+Preference will be given to applicants who can demonstrate both a clear potential for research excellence and their suitability for the research project described below.

 Informal inquiries can be made to Dr P Omenzetter ([email protected]